 Chop the tomatoes and add them to the pan, stirring until they become mushy.

-Add the eggplants and peppers and stir well.
+Add the aubergines and peppers and stir well.

 Mix in the vinegar, and season with salt and pepper.